cs-oolong/rust-ramp-up/projects/rinha-de-neopets/README.md

 ### 2. Runtime Validation for Programmatically Created BattleEvents

 Same as the programmatically created neopets issue, but for BattleEvents.
 For example, a Roll can't be positive crit and negative crit at the same time.

-### 3. Migrate utils.rs as helper tests, similarly to what we have on battle.rs for find_seed.
-Or just remove it.

 ## Extra - Only if there is time